 Gone are the days of snack bars lined with potato chips and candy.
 Consumers are opting for healthier meals, and hotel restaurants are no exception.
 People want gluten-free, vegetarian and vegan options, and they’ll visit the best places for all three.
 Revamp your signature dishes with healthier ingredients and line your menus with more vegetables, nuts and grains.
 Tackle the current food fad of hearty hamburgers consisting of plant-based meat.

 Sustainable solutions are the key to guest satisfaction, but they must be convincing.
 Consumers know when brands are merely applying a green label to attract revenue.
-Make a genuine effort in incorporating eco-friendly endeavors, whether that means announcing charitable contributions or employing green initiatives.
+Make a genuine effort in incorporating eco-friendly endeavors, whether that means announcing charitable contributions, incorporating economical factors in the interior design process, using sustainable products when building and more.
 Greywater recycling grows in notoriety as hoteliers recognize its money- and energy-saving characteristics.

 People want to bring their exercise routines on the road.
 Most know how easy it is to fall off track while traveling, especially when fitness facilities aren’t available.
 Guests desire better fitness rooms, yoga centers and cycling classes.
 The Hilton hotel group instated its Five Feet to Fitness program in 2017, which allows guests to work out in the comfort of their rooms.

 Hotels such as Radisson Red and Citadines Apart’Hotels have integrated self-check-in kiosks for smoother reception.
 Checking in is often slowed by staff shortages, busy tourist seasons or a lack of training.
 Allowing guests to check themselves in reduces wait times and gives them control over their hospitality experience.
 This practice also integrates the technological element many look for when choosing hotels.